 Let's end the fight together, shall we?

 In episode 126 of the To 50 and Beyond podcast, I talk about how to quit drinking and make it stick because I know how hard it is to maintain long-term sobriety.

-The reason I recorded this episode is to help women over 40 realize that the more time you spend trying to make alcohol "work", the less time you have to truly LIVE your life.
-I wish someone would have told me this back in 2009 - four years before I actually stopped drinking.
+I recorded this episode to help women over 40 realize that the more time you spend trying to make alcohol "work," the less time you have to LIVE your life truly.
+I wish someone had told me this in 2009 - four years before I stopped drinking.

-The three things I talk about in this episode, which are essential in getting sober are:
+The three things I talk about in this episode that are essential in getting sober are: